MICHAEL SALU, on ‘Cybernetics, or Ghosts? — Stories from Myth to AI,’ Subtext Recordings’ latest literary anthology

 I consider how to dismantle the hierarchical gaze of vernacular record and digital utopias.
 There’s something about the way we can manipulate time and space in 3D that I find interesting.
 With an engine simulating the temporalities of earth, from physics to biological life generation, are modes interesting to consider conceptually, with the potential for transgressive interventions—re-imagining the official conscious and unconscious temporalities of colonialism.
 It’s often a speculative thought, as to do what I have in mind would require building an entirely new codebase from the ground up.
 Much of the work I see created in new media spaces leans more towards utopian ideas of the future human, often leaving out large human and non-human world swathes.

-One cannot consider resource extraction and climate decimation without outlining the connection to the ways we ‘other’ large swathes of the world gain access to those resources whilst decimating and making their environments inhospitable and upholding demonising narratives and stereotypes for economic purposes.
+One cannot consider resource extraction and climate decimation without outlining the connection to the ways we ‘other’ large swathes of the world to gain access to resources whilst decimating and making their environments inhospitable and upholding demonising narratives and stereotypes for economic purposes.
 I focus on redressing that balance a little, thinking about how the virtual space captures and erases a lot of cultural memory.
 The Red Earth Project [5], from which Solitary Breath comes, takes this thinking deeper, looking to the metaphysical origins of the statistical theorems informing today’s AI and reflecting on their intent.

 How do you manage working between different forms of media in your practice?
 Or, in other words, what is your thought process when choosing which mediums to work in and when?